GLOBAL REV GEN TERMS AND CONDITIONS

 2.2.
 Unless otherwise agreed in the Order:

-a. the Agency will usually invoice the Client prior to the commencement of the Activities and/or Services;
+the Agency will invoice the Client prior to the commencement of the Activities and Services;

-b. payment of the invoice is due within 30 days of the date of the invoice.
+the Client shall pay the invoice within 30 days of the date of invoice.

 2.3.
 Any invoices which are outstanding of the due date shall accrue interest at the rate of the current Commonwealth Bank of Australia standard overdraft rate (percentage per annum), calculated from the date the payment is due.